mas-bandwidth/netcode/STANDARD.md

 * _connection payload packet_
 * _connection disconnect packet_

+As these packets are sent once a particular client slot has been assigned for the client, and that client has its own unique packet sequence number.
+Sequence numbers during connection negotiation (eg. _challenge response packet_ are global across all clients and are not suitable for replay protection).

 The size of the replay buffer is up to the implementor, but as a guide, at least a few seconds worth of packets at a typical send rate should be supported.
-Conservatively, a replay buffer size of 256 should be sufficient for most applications.
+Conservatively, a replay buffer size of 256 entries per-client should be sufficient for most applications.

 ## Client State Machine